2025–26 Latvian Hockey League season

-The 2025–26 Latvian Hockey League season is the 35th season of the Latvian Hockey League, the top level of ice hockey in Latvia.
-This season is contested by nine teams – five from Latvia, two from Lithuania, and one from Estonia and Ukraine.
-The regular season started on 5 September 2025 and is scheduled to end on 11 March 2026.
+The 2025–26 Latvian Hockey League season was the 35th season of the Latvian Hockey League, the top level of ice hockey in Latvia.
+This season was contested by nine teams – five from Latvia, two from Lithuania, and one from Estonia and Ukraine.
+The regular season started on 5 September 2025 and ended on 11 March 2026.
+The playoffs started on 13 March and ended on 16 April.

 The playoffs format was changed for this season with top six teams in the regular advancing to the postseason.

-Mogo/RSU are the defending champions.
+Mogo/RSU were the defending champions and successfully defended it when they once again defeated Zemgale/LBTU in the finals in five games.
+Mogo/RSU's Niks Feņenko was named was named the most valuable player (MVP) of the finals series.